serpapi/google-search-results-ruby/README.md

 pp hash[:organic_results]
 ```

-see: google-search-results-ruby/test/search_api_spec.rb
+For a complete list of supported search engines, see: [search_api_spec.rb](https://github.com/serpapi/google-search-results-ruby/blob/master/test/search_api_spec.rb)

 ### Error management

-This library follows the regular raise an exception when something goes wrong provided by Ruby.
- Any networking related exception will be returned as is.
+The **google_search_results** gem follows the regular flow of raising exceptions when something goes wrong in Ruby code, however, any network related exceptions will be returned as-is.

-  Anything related to the client layer will be returned as a SerpApiException.
+Errors related to the client layer will be returned as a `SerpApiException` object.
+When troubleshooting, note the following:

-   A SerpApiException might be caused by a bug in the library.
+- A `SerpApiException` may be caused by a bug in the **google_search_results** gem.
-   A networking problem will be caused by either SerpApi.com or your internet.
+- A network error can be caused by either SerpApi.com or your internet connection.

 # Change log
  * 2.2
-   - add apple store search engine
+   - Add Apple store search engine.
-   - add naver search engine
+   - Add Naver search engine.
- * 2.1 - Add more search engine: Youtube, Duckduckgo, Homedepot, Walmart
+ * 2.1 - Add more search engines: Youtube, Duckduckgo, Homedepot, Walmart.
-      - improve error management and documentation.
+      - Improve error management and documentation.
  * 2.0 - API simplified( GoogleSearchResults -> GoogleSearch), fix gem issue with 2.6+ Ruby, Out Of Box step to verify the package before delivery.
- * 1.3.2 - rename variable client to search for naming consistency
+ * 1.3.2 - Rename variable client to search for naming consistency.
- * 1.3 - support for all major search engine
+ * 1.3 - Support for all major search engine.
- * 1.2 - stable versino to support goole and few more search engine
+ * 1.2 - Stable version to support Google and additional search engines.
- * 1.1 - client connection improvement to allow multi threading and fiber support
+ * 1.1 - Client connection improvement to allow multi threading and fiber support.
- * 1.0 - first stable version with Google engine search with Google image
+ * 1.0 - First stable version with Google engine search with Google image.

 # Roadmap
- * 2.1 Improve exception / HTTP status handling
+ * 2.1 Improve exception and HTTP status handling

 # Conclusion
-SerpApi supports all the major search engines.
-Google has the more advance support with all the major services available: Images, News, Shopping and more..
+SerpApi supports all major search engines.
+We offer advanced support for Google search with integrations for many Google search services, including: Images, News, Shopping and more.
-To enable a type of search, the field tbm (to be matched) must be set to:
+To enable a type of search, the field `tbm` (to be matched) must be set to:

  * isch: Google Images API.
  * nws: Google News API.